 While the page entitled importation of live animals deals with pre-import process, process at the time of import and post import process.

-If you have any queries about bringing your pet into Thailand I would strongly recommend that you contact the DLD in Thailand before arriving at a port of entry with your pet.
+I would therefore recommend that if you have any queries about bringing your pet into Thailand you contact the DLD in Thailand directly before arriving at a port of entry with your pet.

 DLD contact Information: